 He employs nutriceutical supplements to support the patient’s natural immunologic healing system.

 He was an original member and co-founder of AIMS (Academy for Integrated Medical Studies) and served for several years on the Board of Directors of the Omega Institute.
-He is founding member and secretary of the board of governors of ILADS (the International Lyme and Associated Disease Society).
+He was a founding member of ILADS, and was elected secretary of the first board of governors of ILADS (the International Lyme and Associated Disease Society).
 He has been a featured speaker in more than forty workshops over the years on topics ranging from psychiatry, drug abuse, psychoneuroimmunology and Tick-Borne Diseases.
 He has been on national television (ABC, NBC, Fox) discussing the medical concerns which pertain to TBD.
 Dr. Raxlen is featured on the Discovery Channel in the Mystery Illness discussing Lyme Disease and it’s diagnosis.